 The chapter is motivated by a seminal study that found that, “…many development failures… have resulted from ignoring the political, social and cultural context within which the development intervention takes place, …not from a failure to propose the right technical solution.”

 Main unifying topic in Chapter 1 across three topics covered is governance and institutions for a SA-CT program.
 Institutional elements include policy actors and processes, the role of central agencies, horizontal and vertical coordination, and legal foundations for partnerships with service providers, such as payment agents, NGOs, and others.
-Governance aspects also include oversight and controls, financial management, citizen engagement, information policies, and monitoring and evaluation, which are also covered in more detail in Chapter 3 on implementation.
+Governance aspects also include oversight and controls, financial management, citizen engagement, information policies and data protection, and monitoring and evaluation, which are also covered in more detail in Chapter 3 on implementation.

 Financing is an aspect that cuts across both institutions and governance.
 An important precursor of good governance are the attitudes and perceptions of the population (Bastagli et al. 2021).
 The exclusion of some groups from a SA-CT is at least partly the result of a combination of attitudes to deservingness, (mis)perceptions of need and pre-conceptions about (e.g. gendered) roles and responsibilities (UNICEF Innocenti 2020).